 Day 2: Gorilla Trekking & Transfer to Bwindi

 The days starts with an early breakfast at the lodge.
-The guide will then drive you to Ntebeko park headquarters and get ready for the mighty adventure.
+The guide will then drive you to Ntebeko park headquarters and get ready for the mighty Uganda safaris adventure which is gorilla trekking.
 Attend the briefing with other trekkers and the head ranger will tell you about the trekking etiquette crucial to observe before and during your meeting with gorillas.
 Gorilla tracking in Mgahinga national park is a once in a life time experience and you should be ready for it.

 Start off your trek, escorted by a ranger, trackers and a porter in you need one for the heavy luggage.
 Duration for the trek is unpredictable, but can take from a mere hike of 1 hour to a full day hike within the forest.
 Upon meeting the mountain gorillas, you have up to one hour to watch them in the wild, mix and mingle, take selfies and learn more about the history, conservation, family composition and so much more.
 After trekking, return to the lodge with your guide.
 In the evening, drive to Bwindi’s southern sector, Rushaga ahead of yet another gorilla adventure that awaits the following morning.